Pellets

 Example - Propylene glycol, Glycerol, and derivatives of phthalate like dimethyl, diethyl, and dibutyl phthalate

-Although during Extrusion-Spheronization and compression, lubricants do not play important role in the formulation of pellets.
+Although during Extrusion-Spheronization and compression, lubricants do not play an important role in the formulation of pellets.

 Lubricants reduce the friction between the die wall and material either during the compression or at the ejection phase.